When Does The Sabbath Begin?

 Therefore, according to the Bible, the Jews are keeping the old covenant law as the Israelites were instructed by Moses, after receiving the commandments from the Lord.
 On the other hand, the WMSCOG is not observing the Sabbath according to the Bible, and also makes other miscalculations when it comes to other feast dates.

 We see in Scripture that the Sabbath is to be celebrated from evening to evening.
 The Jewish people have always celebrated it that way, and still do today.
-Are the Jews, (whose Sabbath it is), and the Bible wrong, while the WMSCOG is right?
-I find that hard to believe.
+Are the Jews, (whose Sabbath it is), the Seventh Day Adventists, and the Bible wrong, while the World Mission Society Church of God is right?
+Extremely unlikely.